Spin Dictators new style

 They are less violent and monopolize power not with military display but by taking control behind the scenes in a sophisticated and invisible way.
 Instead of shooting protesters, they blackmail them with sex videos or cause them to lose their jobs.

-In a world where video images go viral with one click and where money flows are international, that kind of charade pays off.
-It has long enabled modern potentates such as Vladimir Putin, Recep Tayyip Erdoğan and others to tighten the reins at home thanks to modern communication technologies, without suffering very much financially or reputationally.
+Video images go viral with one click.
+Money flows are international.
+In such a world, that kind of charade pays off.
+Modern potentates such as Vladimir Putin and Recep Tayyip Erdoğan use it to tighten the reins at home.
+They are helped by modern communication technologies.
+They do this without suffering very much financially or reputationally.

 In their book, Spin dictators.
-The changing face of tyranny in the 21st century, Sergei Guriev and Daniel Treisman systematically explain how this works with hundreds of concrete examples.
-Singaporean Prime Minister Lee Kuan Yew started it, Peruvian President Alberto Fujimori copied it, and since then, it has been applied and refined worldwide.
+The changing face of tyranny in the 21st century is explored by Sergei Guriev and Daniel Treisman.
+They systematically explain how this works using hundreds of concrete examples.
+Singaporean Prime Minister Lee Kuan Yew initiated the practice.
+Peruvian President Alberto Fujimori then adopted it.
+Since then, it has been applied and refined worldwide.

 Why is it so hard to stop spin dictators?

-Because every democracy is full of shades of grey (in every country sometimes things happen that are on the edge), but especially because appearances – the spider – are so deceptive.
+Every democracy is full of shades of grey.
+In every country, sometimes things happen that are on the edge.
+Appearances – the spider – are especially deceptive.

 The Sudanese army murders half Darfur, and the Sudanese justice minister promises the UN Human Rights Council that he will “bring the perpetrators to justice”.
 Of course, that doesn’t happen.
 European politicians reprimand Prime Minister Viktor Orban about the umpteenth Hungarian newspaper that, under a new owner, only spreads state propaganda.
 Orban’s reply: that is a business transaction, you cannot prove that I have anything to do with it.